 Leaf sheaths are green to green-translucent on the back and white-translucent on the front, usually smooth.
 The basal sheaths may be tinged with brown and all have blades.

-The inflorescence consists of both pistillate (female) spikes, and staminate spikes.
-Staminate spikes (there may be several) are at the top of the stem and the terminal spike, while staminate, may have a few pistillate florets at the base making the terminal spike what is referred to as 'androgynous', but that is a rarer case.
+The inflorescence on the sstem consists of both pistillate (female) spikes, and staminate spikes.
+Staminate spikes (there may be several) are at the top of the stem; the terminal spike, while staminate, may have a few pistillate florets at the base making the terminal spike what is referred to as 'androgynous,' but that is a rarer case.
 The terminal spike can be 10 to 20 mm long, 1.5 to 2 mm wide and on a short (5 to 15 mm) stalk.
-Those upper lateral spikes are usually all staminate or androgynous, that is with staminate florets above and some pistillate florets below.
+The other upper lateral spikes are usually all staminate or androgynous, that is with staminate florets above and some pistillate florets below, but never gynecandrous, that is with pistillate florers above and staminate florets below.
 These spikes are linear and less than 20 mm long.
-The lower lateral spikes number 4 to 5, and are all pistillate, cylindric, 10 to 35 mm long, 8 to 10 mm wide, and on slender stalks as long or longer than the spikes, drooping at maturity, widely separated from each other, one at each stem node.
+The lower lateral spikes number 4 to 5, and are all pistillate, cylindric, 10 to 35 mm long, 8 to 10 mm wide, and on slender stalks from the stem, as long or longer than the spikes, drooping at maturity, widely separated from each other, one at each stem node.
 The nodes of the inflorescence are subtended by green leaf-like bracts with sheaths 3 to 5 mm long, the lower bracts may equal the length of the inflorescence, but frequently are shorter.
 The pistillate spikes have 10 to 40 perigynia placed about 1 mm apart but those on the upper mixed spikes will be more crowded at the top of the spike.
 (The bladder-like sacs that enclose the female flower and later the fruit are called perigynia, singular - perigynium).

 The perigynia are shiny-tan to green when immature, ovoid-ellipsoid in shape, 4.5 to 6.5 mm long by 1.5 to 2.0 mm wide, 2-ribbed, vein-less, with an acute base and abruptly tapering to a smooth beak, with two teeth that are nearly as long as the body of the perigynia.
 Teeth have rough edges.
 The perigynia tightly envelopes the achene.
 The scales on the perigynia are whitish, sometimes tinged with chestnut brown and with a narrow green mid-rib, ovate to oblong in shape, shorter than the perigynium body with the tips long pointed.
 Stamens number 3 and female flowers have 3 slender white stigmas.